sytone/obsidian-queryallthethings/docs/templates/index.md

 Full details on Handlebars can be found on their site.
 [Handlebars Guide](https://handlebarsjs.com/guide/)

-The inbuilt helpers and helpers provided by Query All The Things are documented on the child pages in the navigation.
+The handlebars syntax is about rendering and has limited logic, the query is expected to handle the complexity of the data manipulation leaving the output to handlebars.